For all your Glasgow links

 Glasgow City Council

-If you are looking for something to do with the day-to-day running of the City, you should find it here.
+If you are looking for anything to do with the day-to-day running of the City, look here.

 www.glasgow.gov.uk ,